AdobeDocs/advertising.pt-BR/help/creative/creative-libraries/creative-attach-detach-bundles.md

 <!-- Edit all, including the metadata and title, plus the links within TOC and bundle-manage.md, once this feature is available.  -->

-Você pode anexar criações padrão a pacotes padrão e criações dinâmicas a pacotes dinâmicos para poder adicioná-los a [experiências de anúncio](/help/creative/experiences/experience-about.md).
+Você pode anexar criações de exibição padrão a conjuntos de exibição padrão, criações de vídeo padrão a conjuntos de vídeo padrão e criações de exibição dinâmica a conjuntos de exibição dinâmica para poder adicioná-las a [experiências de anúncio](/help/creative/experiences/experience-about.md).
 Cada pacote pode incluir apenas uma de cada combinação \[creative size + language\].

 <!--
 You can also detach a creative from a bundle to remove the association between the two, so that the creative is no longer used for experiences that target the bundle.
 Detaching a creative from the bundle doesn't delete the creative from the Creatives tab in your creative library.